vijaidjearam/blog/_posts/2021-12-09-reinstall-and-re-register-command-for-built-in-Windows-10-apps.md

 -     + FullyQualifiedErrorId : PathNotFound,Microsoft.Windows.Appx.PackageManager.Commands.AddAppxPackageCommand
 ```

 The above errors if the Microsoft Store package folder is missing (or incomplete) from the C:\Program Files\WindowsApps folder.
 You’ll need to download the Microsoft Store appx bundle/package from Microsoft and install it in those cases.
-The instructions are given in below.
+The instructions are given below.

 # Download the Microsoft Store installer (Appx package)